Juan-Moctezuma/NLP_Sentiment_Analysis-Amazon_Product_Reviews/README.md

    * xmlrpclib==1.0.1

 ### Other Knowledge required for the completion of this project
-1. Applied Mathematics & Statistics
+1. Applied Mathematics & Statistics.
-2. Machine Learning & Data Science methods
+2. Machine Learning & Data Science methods - Python 3 pre-trained algorithms.
-3. Shell scripting (with Bash) & UNIX commands for setting up computer for Python 3.8
+3. Shell scripting (with Bash) & UNIX commands for setting up computer for Python 3.8.
-4. Web Scraping (with Python 3)
-5. Data Analytics
+4. Web Scraping (with Python 3) - software development technique that needs a basic understanding of Amazon’s webpage structure and how RESTful requests work to legally extract data from a 3rd party or external source.
+5. Data Engineering - for data preprocessing or data cleansing using Python.
+Phase required for raw or scraped data formatting, so that the cleaned tabular data (like Excel rows) get analyzed by our Machine Learning (ML) models.
+6. Data Analytics - for exploratory phase and getting basic statistical summaries.
-6. Business Acumen
+7. Business Acumen - for product improvement.